 The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
-The UW enrolls about 50,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
-The university’s largest campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.
+The UW enrolls about 57,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
+The university’s largest campus is located in the heart of Seattle, a scenic and livable city in the northwest corner of the United States.

 A World-Class Educational Institution

 The University of Washington is consistently rated among the top institutions of higher learning.
 The UW is 10th in the U.S. News & World Report ranking of best global universities, and it’s been recognized by Reuters as the most innovative public university in the world.

 The UW offers many areas of study, including more than 300 separate programs and over 600 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
 It has been home to seven Nobel Prize winners and 16 MacArthur Fellows, also known as “genius grant” recipients.

 Beyond the excellent academics, the University of Washington features one of the most beautiful college campuses in the world.
 Located just four miles north of downtown Seattle, the campus offers stunning views of snow-capped Mount Rainier and nearby Lake Washington.
 In the spring, the University's many gardens bloom with color and its Japanese cherry trees erupt in spectacular pink and white blossoms.